dpryan79/bison/README.md

      that any changes to the "track" or other header lines should be made after all processing with Bison is complete.

-  *  Add conversion scripts for import into MethylSeekR, BiSeq, BEAT, and DMAP.
+  *  Add conversion scripts for import into MethylSeekR, BiSeq, and BEAT.

 ###0.3.0
   *  Note: The indices produced by previous versions are not guaranteed to be